-Estimates of the business activity (economic impacts) in the U.S. associated with the Gulf hogfish commercial harvests were derived using the model developed for and applied in NMFS (2015) and are provided in Table 3.4.1.3.
-Business activity for the commercial sector is characterized in the form of full-time equivalent (FTE) jobs, income impacts (wages, salaries, and self-employed income), and output (sales) impacts (gross business sales).
+Estimates of the business activity (economic impacts) in the US associated with the Gulf hogfish commercial harvests were derived using the model developed for and applied in NMFS (2015) and are provided in Table 3.4.1.3.
+Business activity for the commercial sector is characterized in the form of jobs (full- and part-time), income impacts (wages, salaries, and self-employed income), and output (sales) impacts (gross business sales).
 Income impacts should not be added to output (sales) impacts because this would result in double counting.
 The estimates of economic activity include the direct effects (effects in the sector where an expenditure is actually made), indirect effects (effects in sectors providing goods and services to directly affected sectors), and induced effects (effects induced by the personal consumption expenditures of employees in the direct and indirectly affected sectors).

-Species Average Annual Dockside Revenue Total Jobs Harvester Jobs Output (Sales) Impacts (thousands) Income Impacts (thousands) Hogfish \$131,990 17 4 \$1,309 \$481 All species \$2,154,549 295 70 \$21,366 \$7,846
+Species Average Annual Dockside Revenue 1 Total Jobs Harvester Jobs Output (Sales) Impacts (thousands) 1 Income Impacts (thousands) 1 Hogfish \$131,990 17 4 \$1,309 \$481 All species 2 \$2,154,549 295 70 \$21,366 \$7,846